 In this tutorial, we will learn the details of each grant type!

-With this grant type, the Client Application will request authorization code from Authorization Server and use it to confirm with the Resource Server to be able to use the resource it wants to use.
-Specifically, the grant type of the Authorization Code will take place as follows:
+With this grant type, the Client Application will first request the authorization code from the Authorization Server, then use this authorization code together with the client secret to get the access token.
+Once the access token is available, the Client Application can use this access token to confirm with the Resource Server about the resource it wants to use.
+Specifically, the grant type process of the Authorization Code will take place as follows:

 OAuth 2.0 Security Best Current Practice recommends us to use this grant type with PKCE https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-2.1.1.
 You can see more about grant type Authorization Code with PKCE here.

 This grant type is similar to the grant type Authorization Code for the most part, except that the Authorization Server will not return the authorization code for the Client Application, but will return the access token as soon as we login to the Authorization Server.

 This means the token is not stored securely on the Client Application, now we can see the access token as well.